 Over the years we have grown and adapted our program as our learning has matured.
 We are always looking for new and better ways to teach your children, keeping their best interest at heart.

 Starting in January 2018, we embarked on a new journey.
-In our Swim and Stroke School programs, we began experimenting with the idea of running semi-private (2 children) lessons for 15 minutes vs groups of 4 children for 30 minutes.
+In our Swim and Stroke School programs, we began experimenting with the idea of running semi-private (2 children) lessons for shorter time periods (15 & 20 mins) vs groups of 4 children for 30 minutes.

 I made this decision after experiencing a day with lots of absences and teaching one or two students in each class.
 The students and I not only enjoyed the teaching environment more, but the students seemed to be more engaged and receptive to instruction.
 They focused better.
 I was more effective as a coach as I did not have to spend time ‘wrangling’ four students.